AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

         repo:modifyDate: "2019-10-18T20:17:24Z"
     ```

     Observe that there is now an `image` object within the `byline` component entry.
 This has a lot more information about the asset in the DAM.
-Also observe that the `@type` and the unique id (in this case `byline-136073cfcb`) have been automatically populated, as well as the `repo:modifyDate` which indcates when the component was modified.
+Also observe that the `@type` and the unique id (in this case `byline-136073cfcb`) have been automatically populated, and the `repo:modifyDate` which indicates when the component was modified.

 ## Additional Examples {#additional-examples}

 1. Another example of extending the data layer can be viewed by inspecting the `ImageList` component in the WKND code base:
     * `ImageList.java` - Java interface in the `core` module.
     * `ImageListImpl.java` - Sling Model in the `core` module.
     * `image-list.html` - HTL template in the `ui.apps` module.